List of Di-Gata Defenders characters: Kara

-Twelve years old, Kara is the youngest girl of the Defenders, the most powerful, and considered by the others to be the least skilled.
-Kara is very strong-willed and determined.
-The others (especially her big brother, Erik) always feel the need to protect her, but in fact she is more than capable of taking care of herself.
+Kara (voiced by Sugar Lyn Beard) is twelve years old and the youngest girl of the Defenders.
+She is the most powerful, but considered by the others to be the least skilled.
+Kara is very strong-willed and determined, and others, especially her big brother, Erik, strive to protect her, but in reality she is more than capable of taking care of herself.

-Kara has to wear a pair of cybernetic boots made by Erik, for she cannot walk without them.
-When she was younger, she found Erik's stones on the ground and played with them.
-She cast them by accident, which led to a miscast.
-The attack was most likely a forge fire with a Yan sigil instead of an Infinis sigil.
-(It was shown on "The Di-Gata Redemption.")
-The result was her legs were burned.
-She wasn't able to walk again until the boots were invented for her.
+Kara utilizes cybernetic boots made by Erik and cannot walk without them.
+When she was younger, she was injured after finding Erik's stones on the ground and accidentally casting a spell while playing with them.
+This resulted in her legs being burned, and she was unable to walk again until the boots were invented for her.
 The boots are both an asset and liability to Kara, since they allow her to jump great heights and give her greater balance, but are vulnerable to various types of electronic interference.
 Beneath her boots, she wears stockings that resemble jika-tabi.